TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 You'll also be tackling last night's Beast Mode.
 There's some subtle decorative challenges you need to work with: the caret on the text block, the icons hanging out over the vertical line... you might even consider the vertical line itself merely decorative.
 So as in **Nested Accordion**, you'll need to learn some more about `::before` and it's twin `::after` to implement those properly.
 You should also note that several of these boxes seem to be missing their corners... the icons are totally enclosed in circles, even!
 How do you make a box look like a circle?

 #### View Mode Switch

+I know you all missed our old friend View Mode Switch!
+Tonight, you're going to do all the View Mode Switch yak-shaving.
+If you haven't already, you need to delete the linked `.css` from your `index.html`.
+Then, create your own css file named `styles.css`.
+Then update the `index.html` to link to your new `styles.css`.
+Commit the deletions and your new file.

+Now, it's time to get Skritching!
+Take one full-page screen shot with [our first tool](http://mrcoles.com/full-page-screen-capture-chrome-extension/).
+Put that into your `ViewModeSwitch/` folder as a file named `full-page.png` and `git add` and `git commit` it.
+Then open it in [Skitch](https://evernote.com/skitch/) and mark up the relevant parts.
+Focus on styles that appear to alter the text, colors, borders, indentation, and general layout.
+Export pieces regularly and save them into your project, too.